 Statewide the number of properties assessed was smaller than in 2013, but the percentages of those affordable and appropriate remained virtually unchanged.
-However, these figures mask differences across the state where, in some regional and more isolated areas, there is a higher proportion of properties that would be affordable for a couple with children where both adults are working full time earning the minimum wage.
+However, these figures mask differences across the state and particularly in the North West and West Coast where in more isolated areas, there is a higher proportion of properties that would be affordable, particularly for a couple with children where both adults are working full time earning the minimum wage.
 However, it needs to be kept in mind that in many of the areas where affordable accommodation is available, unemployment rates are high and the likelihood of people finding full-time work comparatively low.